 In between animating scenes for Liberty and Justice, I’ve been working on a new picture book that explores varied cultures from around the world.
 The deadline for handing over the finishes is a year from now, so there isn’t a minute to spare!
-My Bed Rocks on the Water, written by Rebecca Bond, will be published by Houghton Mifflin Harcourt in 2020.
-To see posts about other illustrations for the book, go here for South America and here for Japan.
+The story about where children sleep around the world is written by Rebecca Bond and will be published by Houghton Mifflin Harcourt in 2020.
+Here are links to posts about other illustrations for the book: South America, Japan, North Africa, North America, Holland, Iran, Ghana and Afghanistan.
+To see a list of all my books, click here.

 Months ago, when I starting working on the book, I made a whole collection of children’s heads that would be used in different scenes.
 There’s something intimate about painting faces and stitching hair that helps connect with the characters.
 Getting to know the children is the first step in committing to a couple of years of work creating the environments they live in.